An Introduction to FM Synthesis

 In addition to this, within the expert tab, you can determine the C:M ratio in the highlighted box below.
 Each operator can have its own ratio; however, having a ratio other than 1 on the carrier will transpose the fundamental frequency.

-In the “spectrum” tab, you can see the unique sidebands that are being produced by your FM sound in a spectrograph (amplitude over frequency) and the corresponding waveform (amplitude over time).
+In the “spectrum” tab, you can see the unique sidebands.
+Your FM sound produces them in a spectrograph (amplitude over frequency) and the corresponding waveform (amplitude over time).
 You will notice when experimenting that the sidebands are more evenly spaced in “nice number” C:M ratios and unevenly spaced with irregular C:M ratios.

 Enveloping Operators in FM